 '''

 organization = Example Company

 cn = ldap01.example.com

 tls_www_server

 encryption_key

 signing_key

 expiration_days = 365

 '''

 The above certificate is good for 1 year, and it's valid only for the ldap01.example.com hostname.
-Adjust accordingly.
+You can adjust this according to your needs.

 Create the server's certificate: